palaeoware/revosim/revosim/docs/loggingsim.rst

     - Species trophic level (the mean trophic level of individuals in the species)
     - Species genome diversity

 :Log data: The log then begins.
 Iterations are separated by new line breaks.
 Every iteration has a single [I] line, one [P] line, and then an [S] line for every species above the minimum species size.
-We note that it does not exlude species without descendents because it is written during the simulation, appending to the file for speed.
+We note that it does not exclude species without descendents because it is written during the simulation, appending to the file for speed.
 To filter out those species without descendents would introduce the need to store and then regularly filter the log data, and thus would come with a notable computational overhead.

 :CSV format: If the 'Log file formatted as CSV' option is checked in output settings, the log file has a different and simpler format using the 'comma separated value' system.
 This may be easier to parse in some software (e.g. spreadsheets).
-A single header row is generated at the start of the file, providing titles for columms.
+A single header row is generated at the start of the file, providing titles for columns.
 Subsequent rows are generated for each [S] record described above, but these also include columns with the [I] and [P] records in each row.
 All fields described above are included in the output.

 This logging system is designed to allow as many potential elements of a RevoSim run to be quantified as possible.
 Should any further measures or statistics be required, please file a `feature request <https://github.com/palaeoware/revosim/issues>`_.